FishCAST Alumni

 Cohort 2

 Brooklynne participated in the FishCAST program at both the undergraduate level and then at the Master's level at the University of Manitoba where she was supervised by Dr. Margaret Docker.
 Brooklynne's research focused on the use of environmental DNA to map the distribution of native lampreys in Manitoba.
-She started this research with her B.Sc.
-(Hons) and expanded it during her research as an M.Sc. candidate in Biological Science.
+She started this research with her B.S.c.
+(Hons) and expanded it during her research as a MSc candidate in Biological Science.
 Her research interests include fisheries research, species at risk, environmental DNA, and applied biology.

 University of Manitoba Alum